iclr-blogposts/2024/_posts/2024-05-07-understanding-gradient-inversion-attacks-from-the-prior-knowledge-perspective.md

 </div>

 For a given network, the size of gradients is fixed.
 Therefore, with the increase in batchsize, GIA will experience more obvious information discards.
 This is easy to understand, and researchers designed a few ways to complement this loss.
-## Understanding GIA from the prior knowledge perspective
+## Understanding GIAs from the prior knowledge perspective
 Realizing the information discards, reviewing the recent paper through the prior knowledge perspective may help understand the logic better.
 To achieve better image reconstruction quality, it is natural to consider the prior knowledge of images as the complement.
 Here, the prior knowledge could be explained in three aspects.

 ### Unparameterized regularization terms